hyunmin-furiosa/furiosa-mlir-private/furiosa-mlir-private/README.md

 # The Furiosa-MLIR Project
-The Furiosa-MLIR project is based on [torch-mlir](https://github.com/llvm/torch-mlir).
+The Furiosa-MLIR project aims to provide a compilation flow that converts arbitrary MLIR code into optimized hardware code that can run on [FuriosaAI Renegade](https://furiosa.ai/rngd).

 ## Building Furiosa-MLIR